GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-See the result in, [notebook](https://github.com/lijunsong/udacity-traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+See the result in, [notebook](https://github.com/GarvTambi/Udacity-Self-Driving-Car/blob/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)

 ![alt text][image1]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code processing images is in cell 9.

 Although colors in the traffic sign are important in real world for people to recoganize different signs, traffic signs are also different